-• The Statements of Net Position present information on the pool's assets and liabilities, and net position.
-Increase or decrease in the net position from year to year is an indication of how effectively HARRP and AHRP are rating their programs to assure sufficient funding as well as the level of HARRP's internal administrative efficiency.

-• The Statements of Revenues, Expenses and Changes in Net Position present information showing total revenues versus total expenses and how the pools' net position changed from year-end 2020 to year-end 2021.
+- The Statements of Net Position present information on the pool's assets and deferred outflows of resources and liabilities and deferred inflows of resources, and net position.
+Increase or decrease in the net position from year to year is an indication of how effectively HARRP and AHRP are rating their programs to assure sufficient funding as well as the level of HARRP's internal administrative efficiency. - The Statements of Revenues, Expenses and Changes in Net Position present information showing total revenues versus total expenses and how the pools' net position changed from year-end 2021 to year-end 2022.
 All revenues and expenses are reported on an accrual basis.